samuelpowell/toastmm/NOTES.md

  - Cleanup code
    - Remove unused variables
    - Replace sprintf -> snprintf for some security
- - Python module
+ - Python interface development
-   - Rework build script to provide for isolated build
+   - Complete refactor of python build with view to CI builds of wheels
+   - CMake target configures a setuptools script with full paths, installs dynamic and import libraries in the tree for automatic installation
+   - CMake install target provides a tree that can be built using `python -m pip wheel` or `python -m build` or `python setup.py bdist_wheel`.
+The former are isolated builds.
+   - Update all reconstruction scripts, noting
+     - (silent) errors when basis mapping input are not rank-1
+     - Jacobians take handles to bases, rathter than just taking the basis
      - Arugement checking throughout module
      - Move from np.matrix to np.ndarray through module and in examples
      - Reorganise examples

 # TODO